bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/4th-tdd-iteration/readme.md

     1. Remove the tasks starting from the task titled **Change the DNS to IDM Server** in the **tasks/main.yml** file to the end of the file.

+    1. Reference the task file in the **tasks/main.yml** as is shown below.

         ```yaml
         - name:  Change the Primary DNS Server for the IDM Client to be the IDM Server
           include_tasks: "{{ role_path }}/tasks/main/change-dns-server-to-idm-server.yml"